-Illinois Democrats will redraw political maps using census
+Illinois Democrats to redraw political maps using census

 “Our goal has always been to implement a map that is fair and represents the diversity of the population of Illinois,” Harmon said.
 “With census data now available, we will take any necessary legislative action with that same goal in mind.”

+But Republicans and others who want independently drawn maps — not districts created by the party in power — still have concerns about how the next round of maps will be created.

 Political maps must be redrawn after each decennial census to reflect changes in population and ensure the protection of voters’ rights.
 The districts must be compact, contiguous and of equal population, among other things.
-Historically lawmakers have used census data to draw those boundaries, but the release of 2020 data was delayed this year due party to the pandemic.
+Historically lawmakers have used census data to draw those boundaries, but the release of 2020 data was delayed this year due partly to the pandemic.

 In Illinois, if the governor doesn’t approve new maps by June 30 the job shifts to a bipartisan commission.
 So Democrats, citing June 30 as their deadline, used the American Community Survey to draw the boundaries.
 The ACS uses five-year estimates rather than an actual count.

 Republicans say the census data show the maps Democrats approved with no GOP votes are unconstitutional.
-Among the violations, they say, are districts with populations three times the allowed maximum.
+Among the violations, they say, are districts with populations that deviate by three times the allowed maximum.
+CHANGE Illinois, which supports independent map making, said its analysis also found large differences in population between districts.
+That resulted in a majority Black district on Chicago’s South Side where voting power was diluted and a district in the Chicago suburb of Aurora that gave voters “substantially more voting power than any other,” the organization said.

-Republicans want the federal court to declare the maps approved this spring void, shifting the responsibility for drawing new maps to the bipartisan commission.
+Republicans want a federal court in Chicago to declare the maps approved this spring void, shifting the responsibility for drawing new maps to the bipartisan commission.
+CHANGE Illinois is asking lawmakers in each chamber of the Legislature to hold at least four public hearings, and to give the public a two-week period to review changes to maps and give feedback.